yukinagae/genkit-firebase-functions-slack-bolt-sample/README.md

 your_signing_secret
 ```

-After securing your API key, you're ready to deploy your application to Firebase Functions:
+After securing your secret keys, you're ready to deploy your application to Firebase Functions:

 ```bash
 $ npm run deploy